 Everyone is learning foreign languages nowadays.
 No one is too old to learn a language, what matter most is actually the methods and mindset.
-Various reasons for learning a foreign language are such as, job requirement or moving to another country.
+Various reasons for learning a foreign language are such as, job requirements or moving to another country.

 Despite living in a Mandarin-speaking country, English is my main language since I study in an international program.
 Besides, Mandarin is the language of daily life, used mainly when dealing with off-class chores, such as going to the market or restaurant.

 There is a large number of Spanish-speaking students in the universities here, mainly from Central America.
 Most of them speak Spanish although there are also English-speaking Central American students, such as those from Belize, the only English-speaking country in Central America.

 Since English is the main language inside and outside of the class among international students and many of them are not native English speakers, there are lots of interesting moments when speaking English.
 I noticed several mistakes in English done by Spanish speakers, which I find quite interesting.
 I am also amazed at how native language influences us when speaking a foreign language.